daweicaiUW/FPGA-Digital-Systems/Binary-Search-Accelerator/README.md

 This project implements the binary search algorithm entirely in hardware using SystemVerilog on an Intel DE1-SoC FPGA.

-Instead of running on a CPU, the search is performed by a finite state machine (FSM) controller connected to synchronous on-chip memory.
+Instead of running on a CPU, the search is performed by a finite state machine (FSM) connected to synchronous on-chip memory.

 ---

-## Goal
+## Project Overview

-Search a sorted memory array for an 8-bit target value and return whether the value exists and its address.
+The system searches a sorted memory array for an 8-bit target value.

-Inputs
+The FPGA reads the value from switches, performs the search in hardware, and displays the result using LEDs and a 7-segment display.

+**Inputs**

 * target value (switches)
 * start signal
 * reset

-Outputs
+**Outputs**

-* FOUND indicator
+* FOUND indicator LED
-* NOT FOUND indicator
+* NOT FOUND indicator LED
-* address displayed on 7-segment display
+* memory address (7-segment display)

 ---

-## Hardware Architecture
+## Architecture

-The system consists of two major parts:

-### Control Path
+### Control Path (FSM)

-Finite State Machine (FSM)
 States:

 * IDLE